ice-lab/icestore/README.md

   },
 };
 ```
-* Initialize store instance and register pre-defined store config to store instance by namespace.
+* Initialize the store instance and register the pre-defined store config using
+  the namespace.

 ```javascript
 // src/stores/index.js